 Polygamy is also practised in this community wherein a Garasia male is allowed to have more than one wife if his first wife is sterile or bears no sons.
 A woman can also seek out a new live-in partner at another fair who is then expected to pay a higher price to the woman’s former partner.

-Traditionally, the Rajput worshipped their horses, their swords, and the sun.
+Traditionally, this tribal group worshipped their horses, their swords, and the sun.
 Today, they still practice ethnic religions, but their beliefs have been heavily influenced by Hinduism.
-Even though they now worship millions of gods and respect holy cows, as do Hindus, they still hold onto their original belief in spirits, fearing ghosts, spirits of the dead, and black magic.
+Even though they now worship millions of gods and respect holy cows, as do Hindus, they still hold onto their original fearing of ghosts, belief in spirits of the dead, and black magic.